Refresher – (NSW) Health & Safety Representative Training

 This course is designed for Health & Safety Representatives (HSR’s) that have previously completed HSR 5 Day Course previously or the 1-day SafeWork NSW Gap course to renew the knowledge and skills Health and Safety Representatives (HSRs) attained during their initial five days HSR training course.

-In this course, we will revisit all the key topics, plus we explore WHS legislation changes such as industrial manslaughter, the transition from GHS 3 to GHS 7, the draft Code for psychological risks, Covid19 in the workplace, amendments to 21 codes of practice, penalty units for fines, and much more.
+In this course, we will revisit all the key topics, plus we explore WHS legislation changes such as industrial manslaughter, the transition from GHS 3 to GHS 7, psychological hazards and risks, penalty units for fines and much more.

 Participants must be able to provide evidence that they have previously completed the HSR 5 Day Course or the 1-day SafeWork NSW Gap course prior to attending this HSR Refresher training.

 Participants will receive a SafeWork NSW Health and Safety Representative Training Certificate of Attendance.
 This certificate is issued by Dowell Solutions – Kylie Dowell (SafeWork NSW Number RTO800468).

 Public Courses: 1 Day – Delivered face to face.
 With one public course delivered per year in Wagga Wagga NSW.